-RECEPTION TEAM Loc cation Reception Centre.
-Tak ces Direction From Public Protection Group Supervisor. nfers With Public Protection Team. res Direction To Evacuated stakeholders. ert/Minor Document all activities utilizing the ICS 214 - Activity Log.
-Prepare reception centre kit (pen, paper, area phone book, registration forms, and title badges). repare reception centre kit (pen, paper, area priorie book, registration forms, and title badges).
-Continue with previous actions.
-Identify appropriate Reception Centre.
-Contact reception centre to make necessary arrangements. - Implement Incident Action Plan in coordination with the Public Protection Group Supervisor. - Proceed to designated Reception Centre and prepare facility to receive evacuees if evacuation is probable.
-Set up communication with the Public Protection Group Supervisor. rel 2 Continue with previous actions. - Receive evacuees and record names of evacuees who arrive at the Reception Centre.
+RECEPTION TEAM Location Reception Centre.
+Takes Direction From nfers With Public Protection Team. es Direction To Evacuated stakeholders. rt/Minor Document all activities utilizing the ICS 214 - Activity Log. - Prepare reception centre kit (pen, paper, area phone book, registration forms, and title badges). rel 1 Continue with previous actions.
+Identify appropriate Reception Centre. - Contact reception centre to make necessary arrangements. - Implement Incident Action Plan in coordination with the Public Protection Group Supervisor. - Proceed to designated Reception Centre and prepare facility to receive evacuees if evacuation is probable.
+Set up communication with the Public Protection Group Supervisor. rel 2 Continue with previous actions.
+Receive evacuees and record names of evacuees who arrive at the Reception Centre.
 Receive school children who live inside the EPZ whose school buses have been redirected to the Reception Centre.
 Children must be supervised until they are picked up by their parents or guardians.
 If necessary, arrange for a school administrator to come to the Reception Centre.
 Address evacuees' immediate needs for food and housing.
 Provide information to the evacuees on the status of the incident.
 Record details of temporary destinations and contact numbers when evacuees leave the Reception Centre.
 Discuss immediate expense issues.
 Relay concerns regarding requirements for ongoing care of livestock to the Public Protection Group Supervisor, if applicable.
 Provide support to evacuees who may be emotionally upset.
-Update the Public Protection Group Supervisor of status at scheduled intervals. vel 3 Continue with previous actions.
+Update the Public Protection Group Supervisor of status at scheduled intervals.

+rel 3 Continue with previous actions.
 Verify with Public Protection Group Supervisor that all members of the public have been evacuated.
 Continue with status updates for residents and other concerned members of the public.
 Update telephone contacts for evacuees as required.
-Update the Public Protection Group Supervisor of status at scheduled intervals. activation Advise evacuees that they may return to their residences and arrange any assistance.
+Update the Public Protection Group Supervisor of status at scheduled intervals. activation

 Collect and document all evacuation expense claims, provide copies to the Finance/Admin Section Chief and/or Business Impact Support, if activated.
 Provide Company phone number in the event of additional concerns or questions.
-Participate in post-incident debriefing held by the Incident Commander. - Participate in the Critical Incident Stress Debriefing as required. ·
+Participate in post-incident debriefing held by the Incident Commander. - Participate in the Critical Incident Stress Debriefing as required. · manifester at the contract of the contract o

-Forms
+For Forms

-ICS 214 - Activity Log
+□ ICS 214 - Activity Log

-Evacuee Expense Claim Form
+□ Evacuee Expense Claim Form

 Reception Centre Registration Form